-Economic importance of tourismThe country’s GDP benefitted from both, foreign tourism as well as a rise in foreign exchange.
-The sector’s total contribution to GDP in 2018 was around 247 billion U.S. dollars.
-Over the years, tourism also saw an increase in budget allocation from the union government and over 13 million jobs were created in just four years.
+Economic importance of tourismThe country’s GDP benefitted from both foreign tourist arrivals as well as a rise in foreign exchange earnings.
+Over the years, tourism also saw an increase in budget allocation from the union government and a rise in the number of registered employees.
 The sector also contributed to infrastructure development as more hotels and recreational centers came up in old and new tourist destinations across the country.